stevelonny/labsimnum/README.md

 ### Global todo

-- [ ] Refactor all libraries (ex.: only one blocking avg)
+- [x] Refactor all libraries (ex.: only one blocking avg)
 - [x] Remake global cmake project structure like [this](https://cliutils.gitlab.io/modern-cmake/chapters/basics/structure.html)
-- [ ] Before making data public, uniform naming convention for all data files
+- [x] Before making data public, uniform naming convention for all data files
 - [ ] Make data public for release

 ### Exercise 01
+Testing the pseudo-random generator with blocking averages and inverse distributions.
 [Notebook](/notebooks/exercise_01.ipynb), [Codes](/exercise_01/)

 #### To Do